whileseated/call_the_shots/07_README_call_the_shots.md

 # Call The Shots

 ## Overview
-Call The Shots is a Python application designed to allow users to select and view golf shot videos.
+Call The Shots is a Python application designed to allow users to select and view every shot videos.
 The application provides an interactive console interface for users to select a player, round, hole, and specific shot, then downloads and plays the corresponding video.

 ## Key Dependencies
 The script relies on several custom modules: